applicaster/AppleApplicasterFrameworks/docs/NotGeneratedDocs/LocalNotifications/LocalNotifications.md

 Maximun attachment image size can be checked [Apple Docs](https://developer.apple.com/documentation/usernotifications/unnotificationattachment)

-Currently supported only 1 attachments more items will be ignored.
+Currently supported only 1 attachment image, more items will be ignored.

 | Key | Type | Description | Optional
 |--------|--------|--------|--------|